PabloMF-M/PubMed_AI_Radiology/README.md

 This project presents the results of a bibliographic review of articles published on the application of Artificial Intelligence (AI) in Radiology, excluding Nuclear Medicine.
 The review was conducted using PubMed, with a focus on the studies up to December 31st, 2024.

-This study utilized MeSH (Medical Subject Headings) terms to formulate search queries for PubMed, available in the repository in the XXXX.pdf.
+This study utilized MeSH (Medical Subject Headings) terms to formulate search queries for PubMed.
+Formulas are available in Search_Formulas_Bib_Rev_IA_Rad.pdf document in this repository.
 This approach enabled an in-depth analysis of AI's role in Radiology across various sub-specialties and methodologies.

 ## Objetive
 The objective was to study the **AI in Radiology research trends**: which imaging modalities and anatomical regions have attracted the most research interest up to that date.